jaytula/testing-react-course/sundaes-on-demand/NOTES.md

   - If you do, be sure to change the method from `get` to `post`
   - If you neglect to do this, it's very difficult to track down!
     - Will get error like `Error: connect ECONNREFUSED 127.0.0.1`

+# Lesson 69 Debugging Tips

+- `screen.debug()` - Prints out what the DOM looks like
+- Does `getBy*` fail when there a server call or async action?
+  - need to use `await findBy*`
+- Read test error output carefully
+  - don't get intimidated by huge walls of text!
+  - exactly which assertion is failing?
+  - copy/paste errors into web search
+- Try pre-written code to se whether your tests or code are the issue
+  - Clearly not a viable option in real life, but useful tool while learning

+## Resolving errors from Tests

+- `Unable to find role="role"` - Either role (for example, `button`) doesn't exist, or no element with that role that also matches the `name` option
+- `Warning: An update to component inside a test was not wrapped in in act(...)` - There was an update to the component after the test completed.
+Use `await findBy*`
+- `Warning: Can't perform a React state update on an unmounted component.
+This is a no-op...` - There was an update to the component state after the test completed.
+Use `await findBy*`
+- `Error: conect ECONNREFUED 127.0.0.1` - There is no Mock Service Worker handler associated with this route and method

+## Compare with Working Code

+- copy/paste working code and comment your code
+- if the copy/paste coded works then what's different in your code?